cthoyt/biogrid-embeddings/README.md

 df = pd.read_csv(url, sep="\t", skiprows=1)
 ```

-It skips a line since this TSV file uses the word2vec format, where the first line says
+The index uses [UniProt](https://bioregistry.io/uniprot) protein identifiers.
+It skips a line since
-the length and width of the file.
+this TSV file uses the word2vec format, where the first line says the length and width of the file.

 ## ⚖️ License

 Code in this repository is licensed under the MIT License.

 ## 🙏 Acknowledgements